john-dohoney/zfc-image/README.md

 How to use Image Captcha with ZFCUser

 Assumption:  You have copied zfcuser into your ZF2 project and are not happy with the figlet captcha.
-There are a lot of free commercial use fonts, like www.fontsquirrel.com as one example.
+There are a lot of free commercial fonts, like www.fontsquirrel.com as one example.
 You should also take a peek at the documentation located at http://framework.zend.com/manual/2.1/en/modules/zend.captcha.adapters.html#zend-captcha-image .
 This will give you an idea of the options for the captcha constructor (remove the "set" or "get").